microsoft/aqa-tests/perf/ycsb/README.md

 ## Setup

 This benchmark expects you to have pre-created the database "ycsb" and collection "usertable" before running the commands.
 When prompted for a Partition Key, use "id".
-For RUs, select a value you want to benchmark.
+For [Request Units (RUs)](https://learn.microsoft.com/en-us/azure/cosmos-db/request-units), select a value you want to benchmark.
 RUs are the measure of provisioned thoughput that Azure Cosmos DB defines.
 The higher the RUs, the more throughput you will get.

 ## Properties